dannteMich/learn_python/class_03/trivia_ex.md

   - The computer should not allow to choose a category and difficulty level that are not available.

-- Get the question from a web API instead of a file
+- Get the question from a web API instead of a file.
+You can use [](https://opentdb.com/)